 So give these 11 things a try and see if it helps you out of that rut and gets your kids eating more variety at school!

-What unusual or unconventional items do you include in your child’s lunch?
+What out-of-the-box foods do you include in your child’s lunch?
 Share them with us in the comments!

 Originally published August 15, 2018.
 Updated links and photos on August 12, 2020.